prometheus-operator/runbooks/content/runbooks/prometheus-operator/PrometheusOperatorNodeLookupErrors.md

 ## Impact

-Prometheus Operator will not be able to manage Prometheuses/Alertmanagers.
+Prometheus Operator is not able to configure Prometheus scrape configuration.

 ## Diagnosis